shiffman/thecodingtrain.com-1/CONTRIBUTING.md

 ##  What is Hacktoberfest?

- "HACKTOBERFEST IS DIGITALOCEAN’S ANNUAL EVENT THAT ENCOURAGES PEOPLE TO CONTRIBUTE TO OPEN SOURCE THROUGHOUT OCTOBER.
+ >HACKTOBERFEST IS DIGITALOCEAN’S ANNUAL EVENT THAT ENCOURAGES PEOPLE TO CONTRIBUTE TO OPEN SOURCE THROUGHOUT OCTOBER.
 MUCH OF MODERN TECH INFRASTRUCTURE—INCLUDING SOME OF DIGITALOCEAN’S OWN PRODUCTS—RELIES ON OPEN-SOURCE PROJECTS BUILT AND MAINTAINED BY PASSIONATE PEOPLE WHO OFTEN DON’T HAVE THE STAFF OR BUDGETS TO DO MUCH MORE THAN KEEP THE PROJECT ALIVE.
-HACKTOBERFEST IS ALL ABOUT GIVING BACK TO THOSE PROJECTS, SHARPENING SKILLS, AND CELEBRATING ALL THINGS OPEN SOURCE, ESPECIALLY THE PEOPLE THAT MAKE OPEN SOURCE SO SPECIAL."
+HACKTOBERFEST IS ALL ABOUT GIVING BACK TO THOSE PROJECTS, SHARPENING SKILLS, AND CELEBRATING ALL THINGS OPEN SOURCE, ESPECIALLY THE PEOPLE THAT MAKE OPEN SOURCE SO SPECIAL.

 ## How do you participate?

- - If you have 2 showcases accepted between October 1st and October 31st, you will be entered into a drawing to receive Coding Train swag.
+ - If you have 2 showcases accepted between October 1st and October 31st, you will be entered into a drawing to receive Coding Train sticker pack.
- - Additionally, anyone who helps with an issue with the Hacktoberfest label will receive a special Coding Train sticker packet.
+ - Additionally, anyone who helps with an issue with the Hacktoberfest label will be entered into drawing to receive a a laser etched Coding Train train whistle.

  - If you want to be eligible for Digital Ocean prizes, register at the official [Hacktoberfest website](https://hacktoberfest.com)